Circuit Technology Center 22 Parkridge Road

 There is no board available to complete a proper profile, so you must work your magic with an existing profile.
 On top of that, you decide to be extra careful and place five digital thermocouples under and around the component (getting a few into bottom vias that connect directly to topside BGA pads) so you can properly track the critical temperatures during the process.

-Well, you can't hold your breath for an entire BGA reflow cycle, but neither can you breathe easy until the component is properly reflowed and passes an x-ray inspection.
+Well, you can't hold your breath for an entire BGA reflow cycle, but neither can you breathe easy until the component is properly reflowed and passes an X-ray inspection.
 But your hard work, preparation, and care pay off in a successfully reworked site.

 Congrats.